DIY: Pet Food Storage Containers + Labels

 Lid-on-top of pet food can

-7. I wanted an easy way to keep the cans clean, so I covered the paper with clear contact paper.
-If you have excess paper around the bottom of the can once it is covered -use a kraft knife to remove it by cutting around the bottom rim.
+4. To Keep Cans Clean – Cover the paper with clear contact paper.
+If you have excess paper around the bottom of the can once it is covered – use a kraft knife to remove it by cutting around the bottom rim.
 This will give you the perfect straight line along the bottom.

 Cover tin with paper